How Leadership Can Support Employees During Significant Personal Milestones

 1. Employees New to a Role

 It’s wise to remember that new employees are at various stages of their lives and have existing experiences they are managing.
-These days, it’s not uncommon you could be managing someone beginning a second career, someone transferring from another department within the company or a former stay-at-home parent who’s now reentering the workforce.
+These days, it’s not uncommon for you to be managing someone beginning a second career, someone transferring from another department within the company or a former stay-at-home parent who’s now reentering the workforce.
 No matter what their circumstances, they’re new and will be looking for help transitioning to their new role.
 Casual check-ins and an open-door policy will help these less-experienced team members feel supported.
 Additionally, employees at all career levels increasingly want to know how their assigned tasks fit into the bigger picture.
 Providing context for their work and connecting it to your team, department and company goals allows them to see the importance of the duties they’ve been assigned as well as connect to your company’s mission.

-3. Employees Nearing Retirement
+4. Employees Nearing Retirement

 Just like your new and entry-level employees, those employees who are preparing to retire are looking for purpose.
 They want a plan for their post-work life and are likely feeling anxious about an impending retirement.
 Instead of letting team members dwell on the unknown, support them with purposeful work.
 Provide volunteer time off during the workweek or flexible schedules that allow the pursuit of activities outside of the office to refresh and invigorate employees.
 Additionally, 60+ year-old employees still want some type of career advancement.
 Offer training and networking opportunities to develop new skills and work with new people.